ccomkhj/Memory-Focused-Language-Learning-App/README.md

    pip install -r requirements.txt
    ```
 3. Set up a Supabase project at [supabase.com](https://supabase.com)
-4. Execute the SQL commands below to create your database schema
+4. Execute the SQL setup in your Supabase SQL Editor (see SQL Setup section at bottom of README)
 5. Create a `.env` file in the root directory with the following variables:

    ```bash